Kishax/kishax-web/README.md

 ## Credits

-This project uses other external assets someone creates - see the [CREDIT.txt](CREDIT.txt)
+This project uses other external assets someone creates - see the [CREDITS.txt](CREDITS.txt)